-Figure 9: 843NW Fuel System.
+Figure 10: Fuel System.

 - 1. The fuel system is self-bleeding.
 However, any system may need manual bleeding when: - a.
 A new fuel filter is installed; - b.
-The engine has run out of fuel; - The fuel lines, injection pump or any other fuel system component has been removed and installed. - Loosen bleed bolt "A" (Figure 9) on top of the filter.
+The engine has run out of fuel; - c.
+The fuel lines, injection pump or any other fuel system component has been removed and installed. - 2.
+Loosen bleed bolt "A" (Figure 10) on top of the filter.
 Pump hand primer "B" on fuel lift pump until pure fuel (no bubbles) escapes from bleed bolt "A".
 Tighten bleed screw "A". - 3.
 Loosen bleed screw "C".
 Pump hand primer "B" until pure fuel (no bubbles) escapes.
 Then tighten bleed screw "C". - 4.
 If the engine does not start after the above bleeding process, loosen a fuel line at the injector while cranking the engine with the starter motor until pure fuel escapes.
 Then tighten the connection.
 Do each line one-at-a-time. - 5.
 After the engine has started, use a piece of cardboard to look for fuel leaks.

-For illustrative purposes only, may not be your exact model.
+For illustration purposes only, your model is different.

-Figure 10: Remove delivery line flare nuts.
+Figure 11: Remove delivery line flare nuts.